 Drawing on personal and tribal history, Harjo captures both the profound injustice of forced relocation, whose effects persist into the present day, and the resilience that comes from engaging with one's history.

 In “A Refuge in the Smallest of Places,” she writes about poetry's ability to express what might otherwise go unremembered, concluding: “Now I am here in the timeless room of lost poetry/ Gathering up the destroyed and forgotten."

 Now in the fifth decade of her career, she says her own craft is continuously evolving, even as her motivation remains constant.

-"I have not let age define me,” she says.
+"I have not let age define me,” she said in 2019.
 “At this point, I'm 68 and I've continued to write and learn and add different elements and skills to what I'm doing.
 The point of view is quite amazing, to be at this age — and still, the spirit has no age.”

 Editor's note: This article was originally published September 17, 2019, and has been updated to reflect Joy Harjo's appointment to a third term.